khaqanashraf/blockchain-learning/README.md

 #### <ins>**Etherum messages**</ins>
 Ethereum messages are the data sent and received by the contracts or a transaction it self.
 They can used to pass data between two accounts.
 Can be initiated by the transactions or contracts

+#### <ins>**Gas**</ins>
+Gas is a term in Ethereum blockchain that determines how much computational effort is required.
+For every computation in a transaction, there is a gas defined and a fee of the transaction is deducted based on this gas.
+A gas fee must be paid for transaction execution.

 ### Day 46
 #### <ins>**Skipped**</ins>
 ;(